Accountability vs Responsibility

 The key benefit of psychological safety is that it propels the team’s confidence and creates a comfort zone when it comes to speaking up & providing their input.
 The team’s autonomy is encouraged, and they will be motivated to perform the assigned tasks better.
 Let us decode the relationship between psychological safety and accountability in creating the team culture categorized as the below zones

 Anxiety Zone – Though this zone belongs to high-performing teams, the employees work hard but get criticized without any support from the manager or peer group.
-This zone emphasises psychologically damaging aspects where the company has an ardent focus on only output and not the anxiety level of the employee.
+This zone emphasizes psychologically damaging aspects where the company has an ardent focus on only output and not the anxiety level of the employee.

 Comfort zone– This is a sheer comfort zone where managers and teams are not willing to take responsibility for improving poor performance.
 Lack of motivation and trust is prevalent in this zone.
-In this environment, employees have no incentive to stretch themselves, be proactive, or creative.
-The performance here is abating.

 Apathy Zone – This is the most dangerous zone where there are instances of low psychological safety and low accountability leading to conflict between employees.
 It can lead to emotional volatility and an unsafe team culture due to a lack of trust and team cohesion.